 So how are we supposed to take a step back and achieve a calm state of mind in a world where everything is constantly chaotic?
 How can we learn to slow down from the stress of our everyday lives and set the time aside to kick back and relax?
 How on earth do we stop focusing on other people and start to cater to our own needs for once in our lives?

 Welcome to Self-Care 101, one of the most important life lessons that you’ll ever learn.

 By definition, according to Habits For Well-Being, self-care refers to “the actions and attitudes which contribute to the maintenance of well-being and personal health and promote human development.”
 In simpler terms, self-care is ultimately defined as “care for oneself.”

 Self-care isn’t necessarily about good hygiene, eating three meals a day, or brushing your teeth.
-It’s about doing what it takes to properly nourish your mind, body, and soul to achieve positive mental, emotional, and physical health.
+It’s about doing what it takes to properly nourish your mind, body, and soul to achieve positive mental, emotional, physical, and spiritual health.

 It’s about saying “no” to your friends when they invite you to the bar to grab drinks when you just don’t feel like going.

 It’s about keeping a positive mindset toward life, acknowledging when you’re not okay, and knowing what you can do to fix that.